The E.D. Story

 It would appear that things were becoming a bit desperate at E.D. by this time, since they were now beginning to cast about for entirely new product lines unrelated to model engines.
 As an example, Gordon recalled that they were approached by the Ministry of Defence to develop and manufacture small diesel-powered generators for lifeboats – Ministry staff evidently did not appreciate that E.D. “diesel” engines were not true diesels at all!
 Given the fact that E.D. did not have the financial capacity to undertake such a project, Gordon judged it to be not feasible at that time.

 Gordon went on to design and briefly manufacture the superb but very rare little Dynamic .049 diesel which was first announced in March 1961.
 This wonderful twin ball-race rear drum induction unit evolved directly from the previously-mentioned prototype which had been tested by Jack North.
+Gordon also developed a pair of plain bearing versions of the engine.
 It’s a sobering thought that if E.D. management had been more receptive to Gordon’s ideas, the Dynamic .049 might have been released to great acclaim in 1960 as the E.D. .049!
-Opportunity lost …………
+Opportunity lost ………… a full analysis and test of all three Dynamic models will appear in due course on this website.

 Gordon may understandably have taken some rather ghoulish satisfaction from the fact that the Pep failed to make much of an impression in the marketplace despite a somewhat frenzied effort by E.D. to promote the engine in an attempt to recover their considerable investment in the design.
 This was in stark contrast to their total lack of attention to the promotion of the much-improved Bee which Gordon had so successfully developed.
 E.D. were still featuring the Pep in August 1961 while maintaining their inexplicable silence regarding the revamped Bee.
 The Pep continued to be advertised up to September 1962 but disappeared thereafter.

 As mentioned earlier, the Pep was actually far better than its subsequent reputation might suggest, and it’s my impression that to a certain extent its failure was due to the public perception of E.D. by this time as one of “yesterday’s brands”.
 It's interesting to contemplate the effect upon this perception which might have resulted from the 1960 release of Gordon's updated E.D.
 Racer together with his proposed twin ball-race .049 and the active promotion of his vastly improved version of the E.D.
 Bee.
 Together with the outstanding E.D.
-Super Fury, the result of a combination of such moves would have been the return of E.D. to the top of the performance heap ........
+Super Fury and the ground-breaking Sea Otter, the result of a combination of such moves would have been the return of E.D. to the top of the performance heap ........

 As it was, it soon became apparent that the British small-engine craze of 1959/60 had already peaked and was beginning to lose steam, the result being that the British market was becoming over-saturated with small engines.
 There also appear to have been quality problems with Bardsley’s assembly and servicing activities, since there is evidence in the form of some later Pep instruction leaflets to the effect that towards the end of the Pep’s production life E.D. cancelled the contract with Bardsley’s and took over the assembly and servicing themselves.